homan-uppu/writing/2-Essays/Winners take all.md

 ---

 Inequality is accelerating exponentially, not linearly.
-Inequality will rise sharply in the next few years equivalent to the rise in inequality over the past century.
+Inequality will rise sharply in the next few years greater than the rise in inequality over the past century, if not more.
+It will shock us.

 Inequality accelerates exponentially because leverage accelerates exponentially.

 Global GDP is a rough, but directionally correct, approximation of the leverage in the world.
-The more leverage that exists in the world means that we are able to turn more ideas into reality, creating and selling more things of higher value.
+The more leverage that exists in the world means that we are able to implement more, and better, ideas, thereby increasing our transactions and the value of our transactions.

-GDP is only a rough approximation because it only represents the transactions between us that involve a monetary exchange.
+GDP is only an approximation because it only represents the transactions between us that involve a monetary exchange.
 There are many transactions that increase due to leverage that aren't yet directly captured by an exchange of money.
+As it becomes faster to implement ideas, GDP will become a better approximation.

 GDP is also a lagging indicator of leverage because it takes time to turn leverage into transactions.
-Only good ideas that are implemented will impact GDP, so we will only see what today's leverage is after people have used it well.
+Only good ideas that are implemented will impact GDP, so we will only see what today's leverage is after people have used it to create.

-Therefore exponential acceleration of leverage can be seen in our GDP growth: https://ourworldindata.org/grapher/global-gdp-over-the-long-run.
+Global GDP is [growing exponentially fast](https://ourworldindata.org/grapher/global-gdp-over-the-long-run), therefore leverage is growing exponentially fast, and so will the complexity of our activities, and so will inequality - accelerating us towards a winners take all world exponentially fast.

 ---